Last updated: 11/02/2016

-Nevada law was changed in 2011 to specify that a charging order is the exclusive remedy available to personal creditors of a Nevada LLC member.
-A charging order is an order issued by a court directing an LLC’s manager to pay to the owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the member.
-Creditors with a charging order only obtain the owner-debtor's “financial rights” and cannot participate in the management of the LLC.
-Thus, the creditor cannot order the LLC to make a distribution or otherwise foreclose on the LLC owner's interest.
+In Nevada, a charging order is the only legal procedure that personal creditors of a Nevada LLC member can use to get at a member/debtor's LLC ownership interest.
+A charging order directs the LLC to pay to the creditor any distributions of income or profit that would otherwise be distributed to the LLC member/debtor.
+Like most states, creditors with a charging order in Nevada only obtain the owner-debtor's financial rights and cannot participate in the LLC's management.

 Example: The collection agency obtains a charging order from an Nevada court ordering the Nevada LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

 Although a charging order is often a weak remedy for a creditor, it is not necessarily toothless.
 The existence of a charging order can make it difficult or impossible for an LLC owner/debtor or the other owners (if any) to take money out of an LLC business without having to pay the judgment creditor first.
 To avoid this problem, the LLC owner/debtor may seek to pay off or settle the debt.

 Nevada's LLC law says that the charging order is the exclusive legal procedure that personal creditors of Nevada LLC members can use to get at their LLC ownership interest.
 Thus, unlike some other states, Nevada does not permit an LLC owner's personal creditors to foreclose on the owner's LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
 This makes Nevada a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.